Measuring Returns

 The default executive measurement playbook for AI looks like this.
 A vendor-supplied productivity index based on a self-reported survey of “time saved per task.”
 A McKinsey-style ROI model with a 12-cell framework and three sensitivity scenarios.
 A quarterly business review slide that aggregates “AI productivity gains” into a single percentage.
 A perception survey of how much your team feels AI is helping.

 Every one of those is unfalsifiable in the direction it matters.
 Self-reported time savings are inflated by a factor of two to four against any observed measurement.
 Vendor productivity indices are calibrated to make the vendor look good.
 The ROI model has so many assumptions baked in that it returns whatever its author wanted it to return.
-The perception survey measures enthusiasm, which is correlated with nothing.
+The perception survey measures enthusiasm, which correlates with nothing.

 The CFO eventually figures this out.
 Usually around the second or third budget cycle, after enough time has passed that the promised gains should be visible somewhere in the P&L and they aren’t.
 At that point the ROI slide stops being a defense of the line item and starts being evidence that the line item should be cut.